Tidings – Canada

 Eric McCullough expected to have gospel meetings in the three assemblies, beginning in January

 Further to last month’s report on the Markles, our sister Ilda continues to experience cardiac problems.
 This has resulted in significant weakness and the need for sustained nursing and medical care.
 They returned to Canada in early January and earnestly desire prayer for a stable medical condition and guidance as to their future.

-In December, 50 believers from Canada and the USA went to help in gospel work in fellowship with the Puerto Vallarta assembly and our brother David Alves.
+In December, 50 believers from Canada and the USA went to help in gospel work in fellowship with the Puerto Vallarta assembly.
 They distributed Seed Sowers texts in Tepic, a city of 200,000, two and a half hours drive south of Puerto Vallarta.
 The reception was good.

 March 22 in the Gospel Hall, 370 Walnut Drive, RR 3, Newbury Ministry at 2:30 and 7:00.
 Corr.
 David Cooper, 234 Cherry St. W., Box 312, Bothwell, ON, NOP 1CO, phone (519) 695-2349.

 March 29 and 30 in Parkview Education Centre, 1485 King Street, Bridgewater.
 On Saturday, Ministry at 10 a.m.
 Prayer meeting on Friday at 7 p.m. in Nineveh Gospel Hall.
 Supper served in the hall Friday at 5 p.m.
 For accommodations, contact Clark Hubley, phone (902) 5433268.
 Corr.
 Robert J. Kaulback, phone (902) 543-5530.
 School phone is (902) 543-5536.